Free Express Delivery On All Products. No Hidden Charges On Any Products.

-A surprisingly small proportion of people sleep on their back (just 6.63% according to our 2020 ‘Big Irish Sleep Survey), despite the benefits it offers.
-Sleeping on your back keeps your spine aligned and relives pressure points, as well as reducing pressure on the heart.
+A surprisingly small proportion of people sleep on their back (just 6.63% according to our ‘Big Irish Sleep Survey), despite the benefits it offers.
+Back sleeping keeps your spine aligned and relives pressure points, as well as reducing pressure on the heart.

-The best type of mattress for someone who sleeps on their back may vary depending on their body weight, height and personal preference.
+The best mattress for back sleepers may vary depending on body weight, height and personal preference.

 Sleeping on your back in a flat, straight position is believed to be one of the healthiest positions to sleep in, not only does it ensure continuity of spinal alignment, it also limits pressure on the body as a whole.

-To ensure optimum relief on pressure points and a comfortable sleep for those who sleep on their back, a medium to firm mattress is best.
+To ensure optimum relief on pressure points and a comfortable sleep a medium to firm mattress is best for back sleepers.
 This is to ensure even distribution and support for your body weight, combined with the comfort of the mattress you prefer.